promitee-k/automobile_insurance/README.md

   - Select Area
   - Check accident history
   - Click `get quote` button

   `Selecting Packages`
   - Click the desired package card

   `Updating Insurance Form`
-  - type in data for all the empty fields
+  - Type in data for all the empty fields
-  - click `Proceed to Payment`
+  - Click `Proceed to Payment`

   `Making Payment`
-  - in order to make payment the user needs to login
+  - In order to make payment the user needs to be logged in
-  - if the user already has an account, type in the login credentials and click `login`
+  - If the user already has an account, type in the login credentials and click `login`
-  - if the user is new first `register` and then `login`
+  - If the user is new first `register` and then `login`
-  - after logging in add a `16 digit` credit card number
+  - After logging in add a `16 digit` credit card number
-  - add expiry date in the format `mm/yy`
+  - Add expiry date in the format `mm/yy`
-  - add `3 digit` CVV code
+  - Add `3 digit` CVV code
-  - click `submit`
+  - Click `submit`